How to Get Your Kids Back on a Sleep Schedule

 About two years ago I noticed that I was waking up at crazy hours and couldn’t go back to sleep.
 I also had trouble falling asleep (which has NEVER in my life happened.
 Ask my husband, it makes him super annoyed that I can fall asleep in five minutes flat.)
-So in addition to having some hormone tests run by my doc, I used my Fitbit and the app to track my sleep.
+One tool I used was my Fitbit and the app to track my sleep.
 I also did some digging on sleep cycles, because there are a few apps that claim they can wake you at optimal times before your alarm goes off so you don’t feel groggy.

 What I found is that each full sleep cycle is about an hour and a half.
 And that the average person needs 5-6 sleep cycles a night to be fully rested and at their best.
 I’m still not certain why teens seem to need like 12 sleep cycles a day.
 But I suspect it has something to do with the secret screen times that happen from their hidden (unbeknownst-to-parents) devices till all hours of the night.
 (And don’t think your kid’s not doing it!!
 Our seemingly innocent and well-behaved teen was caught doing this with an old iphone that she found–those things still can use wi-fi even if they’re not active with phone service!)
 Anyhoo– 5-6 sleep cycles a night.